peppekerstens/peppekerstens.github.io/_drafts/sonic/2025-01-10-sonic-emulator.md

 *\ As I am quite aware that the Linux world mostly consists of true believers, take this statement for what it is worth; a Windows guy with little up-to-date networking knowledge.
 I certainly do not want to get flamed into the universe for daring to make such an blasfumous statement :^

+## Let's try Docker network

+There seem to be a few requirements imposed on SONiC.
+In [the article of Adam Dunstan](https://medium.com/sonic-nos/creating-a-sonic-nos-virtual-lab-5a9ec431e0d0), he states:

+* SONiC uses eth0 as the management interface
+* Additional interfaces are mapped as switch interfaces
+* The ordering of interfaces is important (for automatic configuring)
+* The order of interfaces is determined by the pci id

+The [SONiC github wiki example](https://github.com/sonic-net/SONiC/wiki/SONiC-P4-Software-Switch) is simpler and only needs one switch interface per SONiC instance.
+This is the topology:

+`host1 (Ubuntu, 192.168.1.2/24) <--> switch1 (SONiC) <--> switch2 (SONiC) <--> host2 (Ubuntu, 192.168.2.2/24)`

+In order to make this managable from Docker this would extrapolate to:

+`host1 (Ubuntu, 192.168.1.2/24) <--> switch1 (SONiC) <--> switch2 (SONiC) <--> host2 (Ubuntu, 192.168.2.2/24)`

+So lets create a few Docker networks, representing the wiki example

+docker network create --driver=none sonic docker network create --driver=bridge host1 --subnet=192.168.1.2/24
+docker network create --driver=bridge host2 --subnet=192.168.2.2/24

+The default login to SoNIC admin/YourPaSsWoRd

+eth0 — management interface — not mapped — mgtbr0
+eth1 — first switch interface — SoNIC Ethernet0 — vmbr0
+eth2 — second switch interface — SoNIC Ethernet4 — udp-ptp1
+eth3 — third switch interace — SoNIC Ethernet8 — udp-ptp2

 https://www.server-world.info/en/note?os=Ubuntu_20.04&p=docker&f=9